Cross-Dataset Linkage of Brain MRI using Image Similarity Measures: Results

 Figure~\ref{fig:fig_synth_metrics} presents the post-harmonization distributions of similarity measures for the SLDM dataset, with their quantitative analyses provided in \textit{Supplementary Information Table 1} and the corresponding SHCP results and analyses presented in \textit{Supplementary Information Figure 1 and Table 2}, respectively.
 On the SHCP dataset, Structural Similarity Index (SSIM) and Four-Component Gradient-Regularized SSIM (4‑G‑R‑SSIM) showed the strongest separation between intra-participant and inter-participant pairs with perfect (1.000) AUC values, followed by Normalized Mutual Information (NMI), Multi-Scale-SSIM (MS-SSIM), Gradient Similarity (GradSim), and Pearson’s Correlation Coefficient (PCC), which still exhibited excellent separation and near-perfect performance on AUC, sensitivity, and specificity.
 Negative Fr\'echet Inception Distance (NFID) showed the least separation.
 Similarly, on the SLDM dataset, most measures showed no overlap with near-perfect AUC, specificity, and sensitivity; only PCC, Peak Signal-to-Noise Ratio (PSNR), Cosine Similarity (CosSim), and Negative Mean Squared Error (NMSE) showed near-zero overlap, with AUC above 0.999.
 NFID again showed the weakest performance, with a maximum overlap of 0.534 and a minimum AUC of 0.749.

-Harmonizing a single image on an Intel Xeon E5-2698 v4 CPU took 87 seconds—10 for registration and 77 for bias correction and histogram matching.
+Harmonizing a single image, using our pipeline, on a CPU with Intel Xeon E5-2698 v4 processor (20~cores, 40~threads) took 87 seconds—10 for registration and 77 for bias correction and histogram matching.
 Computing all 11 similarity measures required 6 seconds.
 With 15 concurrent processes, performance improved: for 15 images (105 pairs), harmonization and similarity measure computation required 590 and 410 seconds, respectively.
 Table~\ref{tab:similarity_metrics} shows computation times for each metric on CPU and GPU.
+Details on harmonization timings of the CAT12 are provided in~\cite{gaser2024cat}.

 Comparison of image quality measures showed that SSIM, PCC, NMI, and GradSim delivered the best balance of performance and speed, making them our choices for the evaluation phase.